EstherrrL/BuildingChecker/README.md

 ## Limitations & Future Work

 - Thresholds in `data/thresholds.json` are illustrative examples, not authoritative values.
-We use a structured lookup table (not RAG/vector search) since this is an exact key-value problem — similarity search risks returning a plausible-but-wrong threshold for a different building type or region.
+We use a structured lookup table (not RAG/vector search) since this is an exact key-value problem.
 - Geometric clash detection (walls/beams/pipes) is computationally heavier; left as future work.
 - IFC corridor parsing uses a simplified heuristic (name-keyword matching on `IfcSpace`); production use should follow the project's BIM modeling standard.
 - Rules are hard-coded for now; a natural extension is a configurable YAML/JSON rule file so rules can be added without code changes.